Molecule AI

 +------ Platform ----+

-The Canvas provides the visual interface, the Platform acts as the control plane, and Workspaces are isolated containers running AI agent runtimes.
+This is the per-tenant view: the Canvas provides the visual interface, the Platform (the tenant's workspace-server) is the tenant's control core, and Workspaces are isolated machines running AI agent runtimes.
 All inter-agent communication is mediated by the Platform via the A2A proxy, which enforces hierarchical access control.
+Above all tenants sits the central control plane (api.moleculesai.app), which provisions tenants and handles orgs and billing.

 Four Main Components